 10. Build Your Store

-It’s time to construct your business online appearance, whether you’re starting a self-hosted eCommerce website or an Etsy shop.
+It’s time to construct your business online appearance, whether you’re starting a self-hosted eCommerce website, using services of digital product studio, or just creating an Etsy shop.

-This might comprise different stages, depending on how and where you intend to sell, so check out these tips to establishing a presence on some of the most prominent eCommerce marketplaces and learning how to make the most of the platforms.
+This might comprise different stages, depending on how and where you intend to sell, so check out these tips to establish a presence on some of the most prominent eCommerce marketplaces and learn how to make the most of the platforms.

 Here are some of the most popular eCommerce platforms and marketplaces for you to build your store on.